20 Essential Questions to Ask Wedding Videographer Before You Book

 Assessing Experience and Availability

 Understanding a videographer’s experience ensures they can effectively capture important moments.
 Gauge their overall experience and availability first, as this provides a solid foundation for further discussions.
+Be sure to ask if they are filming other weddings on the same day or weekend, and clarify who will actually be present to film your wedding—especially if the videographer works with a team.

 How many weddings have you filmed?